click on photo to go back ...

 The habits of many years on the stage are too strong for Arthur Allen, who acted some of the better character roles, to drop before the microphone.
 He usually went through the motions suggested by his part, or screwed his physiognomy up to resemble the type he was portraying.

-Some Soconyland sketches appearences by Arthur include:
+Some Soconyland sketches appearances by Arthur include:

 • #7 "Sebago Lake, fishing yarn" (1928) was one of the most popular episodes several times repeated (Mar 31.
 1931; Apr 11.
 1932).
 A humorous yarn in which an uptight New York businessman took a springtime fishing trip to Maine.
-The show was stolen by one of Manley's repertory company actors, Arthur Allen, as the philosophical fishing guide who taught the city slicker a thing or two about real living.
+The show was stolen by one of Manley's repertory company actors, Arthur Allen, as the philosophical fishing guide who taught the city slicker a thing or two about real living;

-• #34 "Hunting", with Arthur Allen as game warden in the Maine Woods.
+• #34 "Hunting", with Arthur Allen as game warden in the Maine Woods;

-• Maule in #35 "The House of Seven Gables"
+• Maule in #35 "The House of Seven Gables";

 • Timothy Dexter in #45 "Lord Timothy Dexter of Newburyport" (Jan 9.
-1929)
+1929);

-• #60 "Fishing Story - Maine", Arthur Allen's story of game law observance.
+• #60 "Fishing Story - Maine", Arthur Allen's story of game law observance;

-• #76 "Tale of a Wayside Stand", where Arthur Allen builds a hot dog stand.
-(1929)
+• #76 "Tale of a Wayside Stand", where Arthur Allen builds a hot dog stand (1929);

 • "Old Bet, the Birth of the American Circus," sketch with Arthur Allen and Parker Fennelly (May 7.
-1934)
+1934);

 • "The Ethics of Pig", sketch with Arthur Allen and Parker Fennelly.
 (Sep 18.
-1934)
+1934);

 • "The Great White Teacher" written by Captain Peter Freuchen with Parker Fennelly and Arthur Allen (Feb 2.
 1935).